dmarku/GGJ18/Readme.md

 3)  Change into the project directory and run `npm install` to download and install the project's dependencies.
 This may take a while.

-4)  Once that's done, you can build the game with `npm build` and then open the `index.html` file in your browser.
+4)  Once that's done, you can build the game with `npm run build` and then open the `index.html` file in your browser.

-    Alternatively, run `npm dev` and open `localhost:8080` in your browser.
+    Alternatively, run `npm run dev` and open `localhost:8080` in your browser.
 Any changes to the javascript files should trigger an automatic page reload.